openpathsampling/openpathsampling/docs/cli/compile/file_format.rst

   The top-level keywords in OPS are: ``engines``, ``cvs``, ``volumes``, ``states``, ``networks``, and ``schemes``.

-Input files for OPS are structures as nested key-value pairs.
-Each object that you will store in the database has certain keywords that are needed define it, and the values you assign to those keywords depend on your system.
+Input files for OPS are structured as nested key-value pairs or lists.
+Each object that you will store in the database has certain keywords that are needed define it, and the values you assign to those keywords depend the simulation you intend to run.

 Example: Basics and evaluated expressions